aliencube/AzureDevOps.Extensions/Netlify/README.md

 This extension currently supports two tasks:

 * Install netlify-cli
-* Deploy static website to Netlify
+* Deploy the static website to Netlify

 > The logo used here belongs to [Netlify](https://www.netlify.com/press/).